Architects-that-code/objectstorage_proto/README.md

  =- 'should be' pretty self explanatory - some global settings (auth, source target) - then some 'module specific ones'

  DISCLAIMER:  this code is NOT production ready, NOR is it intended to be.
 It is a prototype to test out some ideas and concepts.

+ SSH command to proxy thru self made basion ssh -o ProxyCommand="ssh -W %h:%p opc@150.136.138.165" opc@10.0.1.123